geek0x23/ZoxeTweaks/README.md

 This project exists to help me accomplish 3 goals:

   1. **Make AtrocityUI more visible to me.**  Fonts, chat panels, and a few other things here and there are just too small for me to see.
 My eyes aren't what they used to be.
   2. **Fix WoW's absolutely busted scaling at 1440p.**  To get pixel-perfect WeakAuras, Atrocity's UI sets the global UI scale to a very small number.
 As a side effect, all of the default Blizzard frames become very small.
-This repo contains a small addon that manually scales individual frames without scaling `UIParent`.
+This repo contains a small addon that manually scales individual frames **without** scaling `UIParent`.
 This is intentional so I don't break the pixel-perfect scaling for WeakAuras.
 There's probably a more elegant way to do this, so if you have ideas please share!
-  3. **Support ultrawide gaming at 3440 x 1440.**  Details for this process can be found in the `1440p.txt` file.
+  3. **Support ultrawide gaming at 3440 x 1440.**  I have a bunch of settings that I like to tweak for all the various addons included with AtrocityUI (plus Shadow & Light).
+I got tired of doing it manually, so I wrote a script.

-This is a personal configuration + addon for my scenario.
+This is a personal setup for me.
 I'm not placing this on any addon sites (CurseForge, etc).
-This is just me sharing my setup with folks that asked me nicely on Atrocity's discord server.
+This is just me sharing my code with folks that asked me nicely on Atrocity's discord server.
 YMMV, use at your own risk, and all that stuff.

 I have not completely scaled every frame in the game.
 I've just been scaling them as I encounter them.
 I will update this code as I encounter more.